A New Year, equals new opportunity.

 On a quick personal note, when I owned and operated a brick and mortar small business location in NY, I always believed the New Year to not only be a time for “personal resolutions” but also a clean slate for “business resolutions” as well.

-So what does it take to improve your business for 2015?
+So what does it take to improve your business for online growth and beyond?
 How will you grow it?
 What habits will you let go?
 And most of all, how will you be successful?

 Despite my focus being online marketing and development in recent years, these recommendations can be applied (and should be applied) to both online business and off.

-1st Way to Improve Your Business for 2015
+1st Way to Improve Your Business Small Business

 STOP BEING COMFORTABLE